sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

    :align: center
    :width: 40%

-Note: Make sure that pip etc is installed
+Note: Make sure that pip etc is already installed on that machine

 Job Submission using Pyspark Engine
 -----------------------------------